awsdocs/amazon-emr-release-guide/doc_source/emr-pig-launch.md

 **Note**
 If you have not previously created the default EMR service role and EC2 instance profile, type `aws emr create-default-roles` to create them before typing the `create-cluster` subcommand\.

-  For more information about using Amazon EMR commands in the AWS CLI, see [https://docs.aws.amazon.com/cli/latest/reference/emr](https://docs.aws.amazon.com/cli/latest/reference/emr)\.
+  For more information about using Amazon EMR commands in the AWS CLI, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/emr)\.